conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ list<br/>
 The conda channels from which packages are retrieved.
+At least one channel must be supplied, either in `channels` or `channels_remap`.

 ## `channels_remap`